guiglass/GravityVR/README.md

 # GravityVR - PyOpenGL and PyOpenVR physics simulation

-A vectorized (NxN) physics engine example written in Numpy or Tensorflow.
+A vectorized (NxN) gravity physics engine example written in Numpy or Tensorflow.

 Originally written for Python3.5 (for future compatibility with TensorFlow on Windows) but appears to run fine using Python2.7.